reductase4/evol_sim_vs_rosetta/README.txt

 methods_scripts/
     Contains scripts that were used to run minimization, RosettaDesign and evolutionary simulation

-    score_mutant_AIT_v1_1.py
-        This is a script that was used to minimize native structures For arguments you must give it the PDB name. design_protein_fixed.sh
+    design_protein_fixed.sh
         This the shell script that was used to create the fixed backbone protein design For arguments you must give it the PDB name and the temperature used for Backrub.
         For a fixed design, we just set the temperature to 0.0 purely for identification purposes. score_mutant_AIT_v1_1.py
+        This is a script that was used to minimize native structures For arguments you must give it the PDB name. score_mutant_AIT_v3_4.py
-        This is a script that was used to minimize native structures For arguments you must give it the PDB name and score extracted from minimized structures.
+        This is a script that was used to run evolutionary simulation For arguments you must give it the PDB name and score extracted from minimized structures.

 sequences/